-Our Path Home, the public-private partnership working to end homelessness in Ada County, in partnership with the Idaho Policy Institute, has released the first New Path Community Housing 2019 Annual Evaluation.
+Our Path Home, the public-private partnership working to end homelessness in Ada County, in partnership with the Idaho Policy Institute, has released the New Path Community Housing 2020 Annual Evaluation.
 The Evaluation highlights the collective community benefit of the Housing First model, which provides housing to individuals experiencing homelessness alongside supportive services.

 Our neighbors at New Path are in need of various items such as cleaning supplies, food staples (e.g., cooking oils, spices), coffee grounds, and arts and crafts supplies.
 Monetary donations are also accepted.
 Donation drop-offs can be coordinated with Kendra Lutes.